 Cognitive Behavioral Therapy is a type of psychotherapy that involves identifying and altering negative thinking patterns and replacing unhelpful coping behaviors with more effective ones.
 The individual learns how to mindfully recognize their thinking distortions and the impact they have on how they feel.
 Then, the client is taught how to replace their negative thinking with positive, empowering statements.
 CBT may also involve the teaching of problem-solving skills to help you overcome difficulties you may encounter.

 Clinical social workers can be found in many settings, performing both individual and group counseling.
-These include private practices, clinics, hospitals, and schools.
 Clinical social work is a specialized type of social work focused on providing therapy for mental illnesses and behavioral issues.
-Clinical social workers hold a master's or doctorate in social work and are licensed by the state in which they operate to provide services.
+Clinical social workers hold a master's or doctorate in social work and are licensed by the state they operate to provide services.

-CSWs analyze an individual's home and family life, as well as their economic status and other factors, to determine a clear picture of their situation.
+CSWs analyze an individual's home and family life and their economic status and other factors to determine a clear picture of their situation.
 CSWs employ what is known as a "strengths-based approach," which combines these factors and an overview of the person's individual traits to create a specialized treatment plan.

 What Is A Strengths-Based Approach in Counseling?

-The term Marriage and Family Therapy (MFT) refers to a type of psychotherapy focused on the internal dynamics of couples and families.
-Treatment can involve both individual therapies for each affected family member as well as couple or group counseling where all parties are present.
+Marriage and Family Therapy (MFT) refers to psychotherapy focused on couples and families' internal dynamics.
+Treatment can involve both individual therapies for each affected family and couple or group counseling where all parties are present.

-LMFTs not only deal with family and partner conflicts, but also treat a wide range of complex issues, including depression, anxiety, bipolar disorder, eating disorders, substance abuse, and domestic violence.
+LMFTs deal with family and partner conflicts and treat a wide range of complex issues, including depression, anxiety, bipolar disorder, eating disorders, substance use, and domestic violence (call the National Domestic Violence Hotline at 1.800.799.SAFE for help anytime).
 Sessions usually run for several months and are focused on establishing and reaching certain goals to improve the relationship between all parties.

 Depending on the state, operating as a mental health counselor may require a bachelor's degree or master's degree in psychology.
 LMHCs work with the patient to establish therapy goals and ways to achieve them.
 This type of counseling may be more flexible and client-driven than other forms.
-The focus of therapy sessions is on establishing the problems in the patient's life and working to find concrete, effective solutions.
+The focus of therapy sessions is on establishing the patient's life problems and finding concrete, effective solutions.

 Licensed professional counselors (LPC) operate much the same way as LMHCs.
 The two terms are often interchangeable, without significant differences.

 A psychiatrist is a type of medical doctor capable of diagnosing, treating, and preventing a wide scope of mental, emotional, and behavioral disorders.
-They are required to hold either a medical doctorate (MD) or a doctor of osteopathic medicine (DO) degree.
-Psychiatrists have experience and training identifying and treating many conditions, including bipolar disorder, schizophrenia, eating disorders, addiction, and complex comorbid conditions.
+They must hold either a medical doctorate (MD) or a doctor of osteopathic medicine (DO).
+Psychiatrists have experience and training to identify and treat many conditions, including bipolar disorder, schizophrenia, eating disorders, addiction, and complex comorbid conditions.